The Building Inspector’s Toolkit – What’s in Your Belt?

 Whether you use an IR thermometer or IR camera, you need to make sure you understand how to adjust it to account for emissivity.
 Emissivity is the term used to describe how easily an object releases energy.
 Accounting for emissivity for a specific object is important because it can interfere with the accuracy of the readings.
 A low-end IR thermometer may not even have the functionality that allows you to adjust to emissivity, which makes it a tool not worth having.

 However, if you have a quality IR thermometer or IR camera, it will be an invaluable tool to identify potential problems in areas that are physically difficult to reach.

 One weakness an IR thermometer or IR camera can show you is where there are unexpected temperature variations, but it can’t identify the source.
 This is where a moisture meter comes in.
 It can tell you where there’s excess moisture.

-Some moisture meters, like the Wagner Meters BI2200, can be used to measure moisture in tight spots where you don’t have a direct line of sight.
+Some moisture meters, like the Orion line from Wagner Meters, can be used to measure moisture in tight spots where you don’t have a direct line of sight.
 The meter actually holds the reading for a short while after you remove it from the area.
 Not all hand-held moisture meters have this capability, so it’s a feature to consider if this is important to you.
 It can certainly be helpful as you try to document the meter’s reading.